 The programme is designed for students wishing to pursue a career in experimental medicine, whether it is in academia, clinical practice, industry or government.
 The MSc in Experimental Medicine will also provide an excellent platform for progression to PhD programmes either in Queen’s or worldwide.

 Students will develop a strong fundamental understanding of high quality biomedical research, including experimental design and execution, data management and interpretation, and scientific communication, including publishing, presentation, and use of social media.

-The MSc in Experimental Medicine offers comprehensive research training, with access to over 40 research groups in the Centre for Experimental Medicine (CEM) and state-of-the-art research facilities.
+The MSc in Experimental Medicine offers comprehensive research training, with access to over 40 research groups in the Wellcome Wolfson Institute of Experimental Medicine (WWIEM) and state-of-the-art research facilities.

 Semester 1 comprises 3 months of intensive teaching, which includes essential research skills followed by a choice of specialist module in 'Infection & Immunity' or 'Diabetes and Cardiovascular Disease'.

 This module will teach the skills that embed excellence and rigour into the scientific approach to a research question.
 Active researchers will teach students the core skills of designing and methodological approaches to testing a research hypothesis.
 Taught elements will include database searches and approach to systematic reviews, basic principles of laboratory and clinical research design, regulatory requirements governing research, public involvement with science, data analysis, presentation, dissemination and communication of science.
 Students will have the opportunity to undertake additional training in Good Clinical Practice, or training in animal handling procedures for a Home Office personal licence.

 You will specialise in one of these two optional research streams, however optional modules with each stream will only run with a minimum of 6 participants: